-How to trade spot gold and silver -FX platforms are popular not only for trading fiat currencies but also for trading precious metals, namely, silver and gold.
+How to trade spot gold and silver -FX platforms are popular not only for trading fiat currencies but also for precious metals, namely, silver and Gold.

-In this article, we will talk about what metal currency pairs are and how you can trade them.
+In this article, we will discuss what metal currency pairs are and how you can trade them.